jungangc/jungangc.github.io/_pages/about.md

 I'm currently a **Postdoctoral Fellow** at the [Bureau of Economic Geology](https://www.beg.utexas.edu/), Jackson School of Geosciences, University of Texas at Austin.

 My current duties include:
-1. **Leading the development of [EASiTool](https://www.beg.utexas.edu/research/programs/carbon-utilization-storage/tools/easitool)** – a Python-based CO₂ storage capacity estimation platform that is trusted and used by **over 100 professionals** from industry, government, and academia.
+1. **Leading the development of [EASiTool](https://gccc.beg.utexas.edu/easitool)** – a Python-based CO₂ storage capacity estimation platform that is trusted and used by **>100 professionals** from industry, government, and academia.
 2. **Employing and developing machine learning algorithms** to improve the description, prediction, and control of subsurface systems, with a particular focus on **carbon capture and storage (CCS)**.

 ---